steve8x8/geotoad/geotoad/trunk/CLI/README.txt

 * Requirements
 * Getting Started
 * Command-Line Syntax
-* Usage Guide
+* Command-Line examples

 -----
 About
 -----
 It's an open-source query tool to query the geocaching.com website.
-It can write into a half dozen formats.
-To see what's new in this release, see the ChangeLog.txt file.
+It supports exporting your results into a dozen or more formats such as GPX, HTML, or VCF for your iPod.

 ------------
 Requirements
 ------------
 Windows - Windows 98 or Higher
-Mac OS - Mac OS X 10.2 or Higher
-Other Operating Systems -  You may need to install Ruby before running GeoToad.
+Mac OS - Mac OS X 10.4 or Higher (10.2 or higher if Ruby 1.8 is installed) Other Operating Systems -  You may need to install Ruby before running GeoToad.

   * RedHat/Fedora Linux: built-in